LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK05D1-UnitTesting.md

 # Introduction

 - Answer questions about the midterm.
-- Answer questions about lab 4 and publishing to Azure.
+- Answer questions about lab 4.
 - Describe where we're going: databases, unit testing with databases.